Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Methods

-We assume that within-study dependencies are different across studies and hence each study has a different dependence parameter.
-However, in cases where individual patient data are not available across all studies, we can relax this assumption having the same dependence across them.
-In the absence of IPD, we can construct informative prior distributions combining evidence from external sources such as observational studies.
-At the between-studies level, the model is exactly the same as BRMA-IB.
-The true probabilities of events $p_{1Ai}$, $p_{2Ai}$, $p_{1Bi}$, $p_{2Bi}$ are transformed using a link function $g(\cdot)$ and the true treatment effects on both outcomes are normally distributed.
+Additionally, $\rho_{Ai}$, $\rho_{Bi}$ are the dependence parameters (within-study correlations) in each arm respectively and they, similarly as the within-study correlation in BRMA model, are assumed to be known.
+In practice, they are not reported and can be estimated using bootstrapping, as discuss in the next section, when IPD are available.
+The within-study correlations are different across studies and hence each study has a different dependence parameter.
+However, in cases where IPD are not available for all studies, the same dependence parameter can be assumed across the studies, which, for example, can be an average obtained from studies with IPD available.
+In the absence of IPD, informative prior distributions can be constructed combining evidence from external sources such as observational studies.

+At the between-studies level, the model is exactly the same as (eq. \ref{eq:4}) in BRMA-IB .
+The true probabilities of events $p_{1Ai}$, $p_{2Ai}$, $p_{1Bi}$, $p_{2Bi}$ are transformed using a link function $g(\cdot)$ and the true treatment effects on both outcomes are normally distributed and correlated.
 This model was implemented in the Bayesian framework assuming the same prior distributions as BRMA-IB.

+Overall, BRMA-BC is less restrictive compared to BRMA and BRMA-IB, as it accounts for the within-study association and models the data on the original binomial scale, avoiding the a potentially inappropriate normal approximation for the marginal distributions.